yangoliver/yangoliver.github.io/_posts/2015/2015-08-05-using-kgdb-debug-linux-kernel-1.md

 As kdb/kgdb are using same back-end, the enable/disable method are same.
 There are two methods,

-Before boot/reboot, in grub.cfg, boot kernel with arguments:
+Before boot/reboot, in grub.cfg, boot kernel with following arguments:

+<pre>console=tty0 kgdboc=kbd,tty0</pre>

+If we want to debug via serial console, in grub.cfg, boot kernel with following arguments:

-<pre>console=ttyS0,115200 kgdboc=ttyS0,115200</pre>
+<pre>console=ttyS0,115200 kgdboc=kbd,ttyS0,115200</pre>

 Or, configure kgdb over console under bash prompt, assuming you are using the keyboard and serial port console at same time:

 <pre># echo kbd,ttyS0 > /sys/module/kgdboc/parameters/kgdboc</pre>